OnionUI/Onion/README.md

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/179306127-e8a2c99c-a078-46b0-9561-47abf5c16208.png" width="54"></sup>Fresh install

 - This process erases everything from the SD card.
-Ensure any Roms, Bios & Saves are backed up to your PC.
+Please ensure any Roms, Bios & Saves are backed up to your PC.
 - Format your SD card as FAT32.
 (Use a fast, trusted brand as the SD card sent with the Miyoo Mini is slow and will fail/corrupt data).
 - Unzip the `.tmp_update` folder and its contents to the root of your SD.
 Nothing else should be on the SD card
 - If on Mac: This OS will add .-* files everywhere in your SD, you need to remove them before continuing.